15 Positive Morning Meditations To Start The Day Happy

 “Studies show that mindful eating can 1) reduce overeating and binge eating, 2) help you to lose weight, 3) help you to cope with chronic eating problems such as anorexia and bulimia, and 4) improve the symptoms of Type 2 diabetes.”

 But mindful eating isn’t just for people with eating disorders.
 Eating mindfully helps you to focus on the present moment, and also makes eating a much more pleasurable experience.
+It’s definitely one of the best types of morning meditations.

 What better way to start the day positively than by expressing gratitude?